johnsimeonfegor07/Adventure-Sales-Report/README.md

 ## Project Overview 🔍
-This Project track KPI's **(Sales, Revenue, Profit, Returns)** , compares regional performance, analyses product level trends and forecasts and identifies high-value customers.
+This Project tracks KPI's **(Sales, Revenue, Profit, Returns)** , compares regional performance, analyses product level trends and forecasts and identifies high-value customers.

 ## Our mission is to use Power-Bi ##